dooley-ch/whatstheweather/README.md

 To list the available locations, execute the following command:

 ```
-whatstheweather location list
+wtw location list
 ```

 ![List Locations](usage_2.png)

-To obtain the current weather for Paris, issue the following command:
+To obtain the current weather for Berlin, issue the following command:

 ```
-whatstheweather weather current Paris
+wtw current Berlin
 ```

 ![List Locations](usage_3.png)